 The bond likewise serves as an assurance to clients and partners that the freight brokering company is suitably licensed by the Federal Motor Carrier Safety Administration.

 Further, the bond represents a pledge that actions and transactions performed are all within the confines of the Nebraska Department of Transportation directives.
-It makes certain that the failure of freight brokers or forwarders to conform to the terms of the surety bond contract will give the right of other parties to file a claim against the bond.
+A Freight Broker Bond makes certain that the failure of freight brokers or forwarders to conform to the terms of the surety bond contract will give the right of other parties to file a claim against the bond.

 Why do you need the Nebraska Freight Broker Bond?